What Is Liquidation Price? How It Works With Exmaples

 This concept would not exist without credit and how margin accounts function.

-When you open a position with a multiplier you are opening a position that is larger than your total account balance.
+When a position opens with a multiplier, the position is larger than the total account balance.

-Liquidation price is a factor since all your losses are deducted from your margin balance and not the total position size including borrowed capital.
+Liquidation price is a factor since all losses are deducted from the margin balance and not the total position size including borrowed capital.

-Suppose you have $800 in your forex account and you enter a trade with a 1:2 multiplier.
+Suppose an account has $800 and a trade opens with a 1:2 multiplier.

-This would give you a total position value of $1600 which is twice the size of your initial deposit.
+This would give a total position value of $1,600 which is twice the size of the initial deposit.

-Since your account balance can only cover losses up to $800, your position will get closed out when this loss has been reached, which is at -50% of the total trade value of $1600.
+Since the account balance can only cover losses up to $800, the position gets closed out when this loss has been reached, which is at -50% of the total trade value of $1,600.

-On the contrary, when you trade without borrowed funds, your account balance will be able to cover all the losses until the underlying asset falls to literally $0.
+On the contrary, when trading without borrowed funds, the account balance can cover all the losses until the underlying asset falls to $0.

 Liquidation is an automatic process that is controlled and executed by the broker.

-When your available margin can no longer support the position, the exchange closes it automatically.
-Some platforms stop at zero balance, others may allow losses beyond your deposit if they don’t offer negative balance protection.
+When equity falls below the maintenance margin threshold, the exchange closes the position automatically.
+Some platforms stop at zero balance, others may allow losses beyond the deposit if they don’t offer negative balance protection.

-Once the liquidation is in process, your open positions will be sold back to the market with a market order.
+Once the liquidation is in process, open positions are sold back to the market with a market order.

-This warning is meant to warn the trader that the open losses are close to reaching the full value of the account.
+This warning indicates that the open losses are close to reaching the full value of the account.

-If nothing is done to prevent further losses the account will get liquidated once the losses reach the threshold.
+If nothing is done to prevent further losses, the account gets liquidated once the losses reach the threshold.

-I will give you two different examples that describe this concept.
+Below are two examples that illustrate this concept.

-In the first example, Trader A will use a ratio of 1:25 and in the second example, Trader B will use a ratio of 1:175.
+In the first example, Trader A uses a ratio of 1:25 and in the second example, Trader B uses a ratio of 1:175.

 Example 1